JuliaRegistries/General/README.md

 * Rename the file `src/OldName.jl` to `src/NewName.jl`
 * Rename the top-level module to `NewName`
 * Update tests, documentation, etc, to reference the new name
+* Once you are done renaming the package, retrigger registration.
+  This will make a new pull request to General.
+It is helpful to comment in the old pull request that it can be closed, linking to the new one.

 #### How do I rename an existing registered package?
 Technically, you can't rename a package once registered, as this would break existing users.